skyline-emu/website/CONTRIBUTING.md

 * If there is a need for a file wide comment, use the multiline comment /**/

 ### Naming rules
-* Images: Extremely brief names, try to keep within 3-4 characters.
+* Images: Extremely brief names, try to keep within 3-7 characters.
+Use SnakeCase.
 * Directories: One word, lowercase.
 * Components or Sections: PascalCase.
 * Pages: SnakeCase.